AI Tooling · 2026

 YouTube Video Transcriber

-A modular Python CLI and Streamlit GUI that downloads YouTube videos and turns them into text transcripts and .srt subtitles — with a local Whisper model or the OpenAI API.
+A modular Python CLI and Streamlit GUI that downloads YouTube videos and turns them into text transcripts and .srt subtitles, using either a local Whisper model or the OpenAI API.

 - Python